oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 11//17

 Why did Un Manned Propulsion submit a response for propsoal that isn't rocketry parts and supplies?
-Could it be that it was the only proposal at that time?
+Could it be that it was the only request open at that time?
 * RFP 17-xxx Software and Software contractors [RFP Response]

 11//17